dahlia-lib/dahlia/docs/usage/quickstart.rst

 Installation
 ------------

-Dahlia is available on PyPI and can be installed with pip (or any other package manager)
+Dahlia is available on PyPI and can be installed with pip (or any other Python package manager).